xuelinglow/tp/docs/UserGuide.md

 * Only the name OR NRIC is searched at once. e.g. `n/Bob i/T0123456A` is illegal
 * The search is case-insensitive. e.g `hans` will match `Hans`
 * Partial words will be matched only if the start of the word is the same e.g. `Han` will match `Hans`
+* To accommodate for future extensions, special characters can be searched.
+However, no search results may be found as special characters are currently not supported in `NAME` and `NRIC`

 Name Search
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`